-As a result of the incorrect accounting treatment of the Acquisitions, the Company omitted the recognition of goodwill and failed to perform an annual goodwill impairment analysis as of October 1, 2023 and 2022.
+As a result of the incorrect accounting treatment of the Acquisitions, the Company omitted the recognition of goodwill and failed to perform an annual goodwill impairment analysis as of October 1, 2023.

-As a part of the restatement process, the Company performed quantitative goodwill impairment testing in accordance with ASC 350, Intangibles - Goodwill and Other as of October 1, 2023 and October 1, 2022.
+As a part of the restatement process, the Company performed quantitative goodwill impairment testing in accordance with ASC 350, Intangibles - Goodwill and Other as of October 1, 2023.
 The Company determined that the carrying value of its reporting unit was in excess of its fair value.

-To correct the error, the Company recorded a non-cash goodwill impairment charge during the fourth quarter of fiscal years 2022 and 2023.
+To correct the error, the Company recorded a non-cash goodwill impairment charge during the fourth quarter of fiscal year 2023.